ilios/user-guide/dashboard/LTI_integration.md

 ## Deploying the Ilios LTI

 Ilios now requires LTI, in order to plug the Ilios events & calendar dashboard directly into your LTI-compatible LMS pages.
-It's as easy as clicking your mouse (two or three times).
-Using the Ilios LTI component is significantly more effective for your users than adding either an external link to the Ilios application pages, or using the older embedded calendar app.
-And besides, after the start of the new year, only the LTI component will function.
+Once properly congigured, it's as easy as clicking your mouse (two or three times).
+Using the Ilios LTI component is significantly more effective for your users than adding either an external link to the Ilios application pages, or using the older embedded calendar app, which is no longer supported.

 The Ilios code is contained in a separate GitHub repository.
 It can be easily implemented.
 We can host this for you or you can send any email inquiries [here](mailto:support@iliosproject.org).
 We'd be glad to help you configure LTI for your environment.